ericwang13/APCSFinalProject/README.md

 6. Implemented haar cascade classifier into Detect.java.
 This creates a box around faces that are detected in the video stream (AKA face detection, although it is fairly limited in terms of accuracy, angles, etc).
 Should be noted that I did not personally train any of the classifiers with machine learning, these are pre sets from OpenCV.

+7. Implemented face blurring.
+Uses the same cascade classifier as face detection, but instead of drawing a rectangle around the face it blurs the rectangle over the face